UPDATED: 9:10 a.m. ET, March 8, 2022

 Celebrated each year on March 8, International Women’s Day is an opportunity to recognize the achievements and challenges overcome by women and girls around the world.
-This year’s theme is “choose to challenge.”
+This year’s theme is “#BreakTheBias,” a nod to the persistent scourge of gender discrimination.

 Today we are highlighting three women who are breaking barriers and choosing to challenge inequity through their work and leadership.

-The first Black woman to join the NFL as an official, Maia Chaka sees this moment as bigger than herself.
+The first Black woman to join the NFL as an official, Maia Chaka, an HBCU graduate, said she saw that moment as bigger than herself.

 “I am honored to be selected as an NFL official,” said Chaka in an NFL official statement.
 “It is an accomplishment for all women, my community, and my culture.”